Large companies reverting to more normal operations as COVID wanes - NewsBreak

 “There has been a sharp decline in COVID-19 cases across the country over the past weeks,” Amazon told workers in a memo.
 “Along with increasing vaccination rates across the country, this is a positive sign we can return to the path to normal operations.”

 Microsoft, based in Redmond, Washington, on Monday announced plans to open its West Coast buildings on Feb.
 28 with a hybrid mix of working in the office and home.
 Facebook parent Meta Platforms, which had planned to bring workers back to the office on Jan.
-31, will now require them to return — with proof of a booster shot — on March 28.NY Times faces backlash over Wordle changes
+31, will now require them to return — with proof of a booster shot — on March 28.Man shot by father after allegedly throwing knives

-That’s a stark reversal from just weeks ago when the omicron variant of COVID-19 was peaking, prompting companies to double down on mask requirements and enforce daily health screenings while delaying return-to-office plans for remote workers.

 The U.S. has since seen COVID-19 infections and hospitalizations plummet.
 Cases have plunged from 455,000 a day two weeks ago to 150,000 on Monday.
 COVID-19 hospitalizations have fallen 45% from the peak one month ago and are now at levels similar to when the country was coming out of the delta variant surge in September.
 And nearly 65% of Americans are fully vaccinated.